swnerd/c4g-doc/docs/3.0.x/install-3.0.x.md

 </ul>
 <u>Note 1: </u>: <i>Apex requires that Oracle Text and JVM options be installed.
 No other options are required.</i>

-<u>Note 2: </u>: <i>Apex and Conductor for Gluent should be installed into the container database, so be sure to run the alter session command to set the container, e.g. ALTER SESSION SET CONTAINER = XEPDB1. </i>
+<u>Note 2: </u>: <i>Apex and Conductor for Gluent should be installed into the container database, so be sure to run the alter session command to set the container, e.g., ALTER SESSION SET CONTAINER = XEPDB1. </i>

 ## Apex 20.2 Setup